upper/upper.io/upper-docs/upper.io/v2/content/ql/index.md

 ### SQL builder

-You can use que query builder for any complex SQL query:
+You can use the [query builder](/db.v2/builder) for any complex SQL query:

 ```go
 q := b.Select(